Skip to main content

 This is not an article that will tell you which bank is “the best.”
-It is an article that will help you understand which one is made for you, because the answer depends entirely on who you are, how you live, and what you are looking for in a neighborhood.
+It is an article that will help you understand which one is made for you, because the answer depends entirely on who you are, how you live, and what you are looking for in a neighbourhood.

 What “Left Bank” truly means